madebits/madebits.github.io/blog/2020/2020-05-03-Using-Ubuntu-Snap.md

 ## Summary

-Ubuntu snap is an interesting concept that creates an illusion of security.
-Consider only installing snaps maintained by [Canonical](https://forum.snapcraft.io/t/snaps-officially-supported-by-canonical/1719), or other parties you trust.
+Ubuntu snap is an interesting concept, with several unpolished corners, that creates an illusion of security.

+* Consider only installing snaps maintained by [Canonical](https://forum.snapcraft.io/t/snaps-officially-supported-by-canonical/1719), or other parties you trust.
+* https://snapcraft.io/store is scarce on snap details.
+Some people write a link to their *yaml* definition in read-me there, some not.
+The store itself gives no details on permissions needed by a snap, during install, use, and removal.
+The only way to know what is inside, is to download and examine files on your own.
+* Avoid Ubuntu Software Center as it may not be clear what it installs.
+Also look carefully to `deb` packages and they may be transitional snap installs.
+Better install via `snap install` directly after own evaluation.
+* Creating a snap is a complex process, and the build process is transparent about code and dependencies used and can be reproduced.
+This is good, but due to complexity, things may land to a snap that are not obvious, or end up being in non-maintained versions within snap.
+* Snap services are good for Canonical, but given for the rest, `snap install docker` is the only snap service needed.
+Rest can be installed and controlled better via `docker`.
+In most servers, you would need to set [refresh.hold](https://snapcraft.io/docs/keeping-snaps-up-to-date#heading--refresh-hold).

 <ins class='nfooter'><a rel='next' id='fnext' href='#blog/2019/2019-11-13-ETL-Solutions.md'>ETL Solutions</a></ins>